Exercises for sacroiliac joint pain are mandatory for low back pain sufferers; do them every morning before getting out of bed.

 This page was last updated by Dr Barrie Lewis on 21st June, 2019.

 A Swiss chiropractor, Dr Fred Illi, was the first to prove conclusively that the sacro-iliac joint was a movable joint.
-Prior to that medical anatomists were convinced that chiropractors were quite wrong in claiming that sacroiliac joint could cause pain, needed Chiropractic adjustments and sacroiliac exercises.
+Prior to that medical anatomists were convinced that chiropractors were quite wrong in claiming that the SIJ could cause pain, needed chiropractic adjustments and exercises.

 He took fresh cadavers and with a series of levers and contraptions was able to measure the movement in the joints.

 The pelvis consists of a ring of three bones, two ilia (no doubt why Fred Illi had such a passion for the pelvis!) and a sacrum wedged between them.
 Hence the Sacro-iliac joint, or SIJ for short.

 Latin confusion: One ILIUM (noun), plural two ILIA.
 Adjective ILIAC.

 STOP PRESS: Stones in my Clog, Chiropractor Bernard Preston’s third book of chiropractic anecdotes has just become available for the first time as an ebook for just $2.99.

 By placing one thumb on the ilium, and the other on the sacrum, and then having you raise your knee, your Chiropractor can feel the movement in the joint.
 It's really as clear as daylight.
 Until one or both become fixated - then you can feel the absence of normal movement.
 Pain.